-In generalized terms, group therapy refers to counseling that occurs in a group.
+In generalized terms, group therapy is exactly what you would think.
+Quite simply, it refers to counseling that occurs in a group.
 The members are all facing similar issues in life, such as substance abuse disorders.
 Group therapy is moderated and facilitated by a trained therapist or counselor.

 There are four general types of group therapy that are used when treating substance use disorders.
 These include: